hijacker1987/MyCode/README.md

 The frontend is powered by React using VITE to provide a fast and an interactive user interface:
   - also Transparent
-  - .ENV
+  - Secure
-  - Style Components
+  - Styled Components
   - Easy to use: for example -> Centralized data structure in the Services folder
   - Monaco Editor

 ## Security
-The application implements secure practices such as JWT token, refresh token and hashed password storage, currently running dockerized MSSQL database, sensitive data is stored in the `secrets.json` file.
+The application implements secure practices such as JWT token, refresh token and hashed password storage, password confirmation, currently running dockerized MSSQL databases, and sensitive data is stored in the `secrets.json`, `appsettings.json` and `.env` files.

 ## Configuration
 On the frontend side, sensitive data is stored in the `.env` file.
 To set up the application, create a `.env` file in the root directory and populate it with the following keys and values: